-Programs granting associate degrees should provide access to collections which meet the "Association of College and Research Libraries (ACRL) Guidelines for Two-Year College Learning Resources Programs" and the "Statement on Quantitative Standards."
-Programs granting baccalaureate or master's degrees should provide access to collections that meet the standards defined by the "ACRL Standards for College Libraries."
-Programs offering doctorate degrees should provide access to collections that meet the standards defined by the "ACRL Standards for University Libraries."
+Programs granting associate degrees should provide access to collections which meet ACRL's "Guidelines for two-year college learning resources programs" and the "Statement on quantitative standards."
+Programs granting baccalaureate or master's degrees should provide access to collections that meet the standards defined by the "ACRL standards for college libraries."
+Programs offering doctorate degrees should provide access to collections that meet the standards defined by the "ACRL standards for university libraries."